FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 -   `address` has been mapped to `http://schema.org/address`
 -   `category` has been mapped to `https://uri.fiware.org/ns/data-models#category`

-Note that if an attribute has not been not associated to an FQN when the entity was created, the short name will **always** be displayed.
+Note that if an attribute has not been associated to an FQN when the entity was created, the short name will **always** be displayed.

 ```json